 We know that great leaders inspire unflagging loyalty and respect not just by having a great vision, but by so fully embodying a system of values, beliefs and behaviours (even at great personal price) that they build a moral ecology around themselves – they create a culture that sets the unspoken norms of thinking and behaviour, and in doing so transform a society for the better.
 Singapore has benefitted from such leadership.
 Through our student leadership programme, we hope to inspire and transform our students with similar examples of moral greatness and servant leadership.
 As the mathematician and philosopher Alfred North Whitehead said, “Moral education is impossible without the habitual vision of greatness” – and it is this habitual vision of the best that the human race has to offer that we want to hold up for our future leaders to aspire towards.

-In these more diverse form classes, we strive to ensure that students feel known, valued and respected, and we continue to celebrate effort and progress as we differentiate and personalise learning for each student, sometimes with the help of technology.
+In these more diverse form classes that we have had since 2021, we make every effort to ensure that all students feel known, valued and respected, and we continue to celebrate effort and progress as we differentiate and personalise learning for each student, sometimes with the help of technology.
 While students with a greater level of needs will receive the support that they need to do their best, this does not come at the expense of the higher progress students, who are still given the resources and opportunities that they require to thrive and to excel.
 For instance, we have talent development programmes such as the Temasek Ignis Programme (TIP) for exposure to and deepening of interests and strengths.

 Ms. Leah Aw